 At Causeway Green we understand safeguarding and promoting the welfare of children is everyone's responsibility.
 EVERYONE who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is childcentred.

-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:
+Safeguarding and promoting the welfare of children is defined by the Department for Education as: